-Most recently, during the summer of 2016, Concordia added vestibules on the ground floor and enclosed the second-floor pedestrian bridges to manage the number of locations where outside air enters the buildings.
+In the summer of 2016, Concordia added vestibules on the ground floor and enclosed the second-floor pedestrian bridges to manage the number of locations where outside air enters the buildings.
 This 3.6MM RMB investment helps manage the air quality in large gathering areas such as gyms and commons.

 In 2014, Concordia invested over three million RMB adding hermetic seals to doors, changing and upgrading air filters and installing fixed air filtration systems that reduce and maintain clean air in all classrooms and large gathering areas.

 Concordia provided an authentic learning opportunity for AP Environmental Science students to analyze the actual air quality readings from around school.
 These students later presented their findings to interested (and impressed) parents from the entire school.
 High school science teacher, Anne Love, commented, “It is rewarding to see my students engaged in the important work of analyzing air quality data and am excited to communicate their knowledge to the community.”

 Most recently, students worked together with the Operations Department and the Physics Department of the High School to create AQI monitoring devices that have been strategically place around campus to monitor air quality.
 Students also created a presentation on air quality in the school that resulted in an award at a competition in Hawaii.